Online Learnability of Chain-of-Thought Verifiers: Soundness and Completeness Trade-offs: Online Chain-of-Thought Verification

 \begin{restatable}{theorem}{scllb} For any hypothesis class, $H$, and any deterministic learning algorithm, there exists a realizable sequence such that the learner must suffer cumulative loss at least $W$ for every $W < \text{WSC-Ldim}(H)$. \end{restatable}

-\begin{sketch} By definition of the WSC-Littlestone dimension, for any such $W$ there must exists a shattered WSC mistake tree in which every root-to-leaf path has total weight at least $W$.
-We show that an adaptive adversary can force the learner to traverse such a path: at each node it presents the node’s example, observes the learner’s prediction, and then chooses a branch that contradicts that prediction.
-Crucially, we prove that at every node along the path, no matter what the learner predicts, the adversary can choose an outgoing edge and induce loss equal to the edge's weight.
-The complete proof is presented in Appendix \ref{app:2}. \end{sketch}
+\begin{proof} Fix $W < \mathrm{WSC\text{-}Ldim}(H)$.
+By definition, there exists a WSC mistake tree $\cT$ shattered by $H$ such that every root-to-leaf path in $\cT$ has cumulative weight at least $W$.
+We consider a deterministic learning algorithm, $V_H$ and we define an adaptive adversary that interacts with $V_H$ as follows.
+Starting at the root of $\cT$, at each internal node the adversary presents the label of the node $(x,\tau)$ to the learner and observes the learner’s prediction $\hat{y} \in \cY$.
+At every node, the adversary can choose an outgoing edge inconsistent with the learner’s prediction and induce loss equal to the edge's weight.
+To see this, we consider the following cases.

+First, we consider the case where the learner's prediction is $\hat{y} = \yes$.
+From the definition of a WSC mistake tree, we know that there exists a straight edge with weight $\gamma_s$ and label $\no$ that the adversary can choose to force the learner to make a soundness mistake and incur cost $\gamma_s$.
+We now consider the case, where the learner's prediction is $\hat{y} = \no$.
+Again, from the definition of a WSC-mistake tree, there must exist a curvy edge with weight $\gamma_c$ and label $\yes$ that the adversary can choose to force the learner to make a completeness mistake and incur cost $\gamma_c$.
+The adversary proceeds by presenting the example to which the chosen outgoing edge leads in the tree $\cT$ and repeats the process of finding the corresponding true label.

+The learner is deterministic, so this sequence of examples will correspond to a root-to-leaf path in $\cT$ and each edge will correspond to a mistake, where the loss of the learner is at least the weight of the edge.
+By definition of $\cT$, however, every root-to-leaf path has cumulative weight at least $W$.
+Lastly, since $\cT$ is shattered by $H$, there must exist an $h \in H$ that is consistent with the sequence of examples presented to the learner, which ensures realizability. \end{proof}

 We next present and analyze the performance of \Cref{alg:SCL-soa}.
 At a high-level, given a problem statement and a reasoning trace, the algorithm predicts the first faulty step that minimizes the worst-case sum of the immediate loss and the complexity of the future version space, as captured by the WSC-Littlestone dimension.
 We denote the immediate loss for a learner's prediction $\hat{y}$ and a true prediction $y$ as $\ell(\hat{y}, y) \in \{0, \gamma_s, \gamma_c\}$.